thzandvl/microhack-sap-data/PredictIncomingCashflow.md

 <img src="images/aml/dsSelection.jpg" height= 200>

-* Use the following SQL query to get all the data.
+* Use the following SQL query to get all the data from the view defined above.
 ```sql
 SELECT * FROM SalesPaymentsFull
 ```